-Hong Kong students gather in their thousands calling for democracy
+Hong Kong students rally for democracy after weekend violence

 On the first day of the new school year, secondary students were seen singing, chanting and forming human chains, some wearing hard hats and masks.
 Many primary schools were closed because of a typhoon warning.

-Thousands of protesters blocked roads and public transport links to Hong Kong airport on Sunday in a bid to draw world attention to what they see as ever-tighter control by Beijing over the city, despite the promise of autonomy.

-Airport authorities said 25 flights were cancelled on Sunday but transport services were largely back to normal.

-China denies meddling in Hong Kong’s affairs and accuses Western countries of egging on the protests.
-It says Hong Kong is an internal affair.
+China accuses Western countries of egging on the protests.
+It says Hong Kong is its own internal affair.

-Chinese Foreign Ministry spokesman Geng Shuang reiterated the central government’s support for Hong Kong leader Carrie Lam and her government.
+Chinese Foreign Ministry spokesman Geng Shuang reiterated Beijing’s support for Hong Kong leader Carrie Lam.

 “China’s central government supports chief executive Carrie Lam’s leadership ... to administer in accordance with the law and supports Hong Kong’s police tackling the violence and chaos in accordance with the law to restore order,” he told a press briefing.